Gemini4code/printf/README.md

 ## Files

-- All the following files are C source code files written
+- All the following files are C source code files

 | Filename | Description                                                                                                                                          |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |